gov-cy/govcy-design-system-docs-v0/src/components/radio.md

 ```

 ### Asking more than one question on the page
 If you’re asking more than one question on the page, do not set the contents of the `<legend>` as the page heading.
-Read more about asking multiple questions on question pages(LINK).
+Read more about asking [multiple questions on question pages](../../patterns/question_pages/#asking-multiple-questions-on-a-page).
 Example of how radio component looks like when asking more than one question on the page:
 <div class="govcy-container govcy-p-4  govcy-br-1 govcy-br-standard govcy-mb-4">
 <form action="" class="govcy-form" novalidate>